-Qubes is an open-sourced, security-centric operating system.
+Qubes is an open-sourced, security-centric Linux distribution operating system.
 Qubes effectively utilizes Xen-based virtualization for the creation of isolated virtual machines using Paravirtual (PV) or Hardware Virtual Machine (HVM) virtualization.
 These virtual machines (VMs), referred to as “qubes,” aim to decrease the damage done if one of them becomes compromised by dividing them into separate security domains.
 For example, you would have a separate qube (VM) for insecure browsing, another for work-related tasks, and personal use and data, with each one having its assigned level-of-trust.
 Some other features offered include:

 - Creation of disposable VMs